 White vinegar is an excellent, and cheap natural disinfectant and very good at removing stains too.
 By stocking up on this, you can simply add it to already empty spray bottles and you have your kitchen cleaner ready to go.
 Lemon juice can also be very effective, and neutralise the strong vinegar smell, so can be mixed with the vinegar to leave a more pleasant aroma.

 Plan your cleaning

-Try to set yourself around 30 minutes (you may need a bit less depending on the size of your kitchen) to have a quick wipe of surfaces and the hob etc. By doing a little bit of cleaning everyday, you will avoid letting any stains get too dried on or letting any washing up pile up etc. Alternatively you could split your cleaning time up into longer but less frequent times during the week.
+Try to set yourself around 30 minutes (you may need a bit less depending on the size of your kitchen) to have a quick wipe of surfaces and the hob etc. By doing a little bit of cleaning every day, you will avoid letting any stains get too dried on or letting any washing up pile up etc. Alternatively, you could split your cleaning time up into longer but less frequent times during the week.
 Once every Tuesday and Thursday for example.
-Either way, making sure you stick to your cleaning plan will mean you never have to spend more time than is necessary cleaning the kitchen again.
+Either way, making sure you stick to your cleaning plan will mean you never have to spend more time than is necessary for cleaning the kitchen again.

 Clean up after yourself

 If you do this in addition to your cleaning schedule, you will rarely have to deal with large amounts of cleaning except for special occasions or dinner parties, for example.
 Cleaning up after yourself takes a few minutes at most, and you will save yourself lots of time in the long run.
 Some possible approaches to this are doing the washing up as soon as you have finished eating, and wiping down your worktops and cleaning away any mess made from preparing a meal in the time it takes your food to cook, for example.